deepintdev/deepint-documentation/DASHBOARDS.md

 }
 ```

-You can add varibles to the filter nodes, in order to do it, add the `rightType` property set to `var` and `rightName` set to the variable name:
+You can add variables to the filter nodes, in order to do it, add the `rightType` property set to `var` and `rightName` set to the variable name:

 ```json
 {